-WE HAVE A HISTORY OF LOSSES AND THERE ARE SUBSTANTIAL DOUBTS ABOUT OUR ABILITY TO CONTINUE AS A GOING CONCERN.
+THERE ARE NO ASSURANCES WE WILL BE ABLE TO CONTINUE AS A GOING CONCERN.

-We have incurred substantial operating and net losses, as well as negative operating cash flows, since our inception through December 31, 2018.
-For the years ended December 31, 2018 and 2017, we reported net losses of \$216,382 and \$1,230,094, respectively, and at December 31, 2018 we had a working capital deficit of \$1,603,639.
-At December 31, 2018, we had an accumulated deficit of approximately \$63 million.
-Our financial statements have been prepared on the basis that we will operate as a going concern; however, as set forth in the report on our audited consolidated financial statements issued by our independent auditor appearing later in this report, there is substantial doubt about our ability to continue as a going concern.
+We have incurred substantial operating and net losses, as well as negative operating cash flows, since our inception through December 31, 2019.
+For the years ended December 31, 2019 and 2018, we reported net losses of \$1,686,641 and \$216,382, respectively, and at December 31, 2019 we had a working capital deficit of \$2,820,926.
+At December 31, 2019, we had an accumulated deficit of approximately \$64.5 million.
+Our financial statements have been prepared on the basis that we will operate as a going concern; however, as set forth in the report on our audited financial statements issued by our independent auditor appearing later in this report, there is substantial doubt about our ability to continue as a going concern.
 Our financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-We anticipate that we will continue to incur losses in future periods until we are successful in significantly increasing our revenues.
+We anticipate that we will continue to incur losses in future periods until we are successful in significantly increasing our revenues, if ever, particularly in light of the adverse impact of the Covid-19 pandemic on our Company's operations.
 There are no assurances that we will be able to raise our revenues to a level which supports profitable operations and provides sufficient funds to pay our obligations.
 If we are unable to meet those obligations, we could be forced to cease operations in which event investors would lose their entire investment in our Company.